ITV Studios: So Television

 So Television is a television production company founded in 1998 by Irish television and radio presenter, comedian, actor, and author Graham Norton and his partner Graham Stuart, best known for producing Norton's chat shows V Graham Norton and The Graham Norton Show.
 The company also produces programmes for radio, mainly for BBC Radio 4, via the So Radio division.
 Both So Television and So Radio are based in London.
 On 30 August 2012, ITV Studios acquired the company for an estimated £17 million.

 Tall Story Pictures

-Founded in 2016, Tall Story Pictures is a television drama production company working with the very best established and emerging writing talent, placing the writer's vision at the heart of everything it develops and produces.
-Examples of Tall Story Pictures productions are psychological thriller Trauma, crime thriller The Bay and detective thriller Bancroft, both produced for ITV.
+Founded in 2016, Tall Story Pictures is a television production company.
+Examples of Tall Story Pictures productions are thriller Trauma, thriller The Bay, and thriller Bancroft, both produced for ITV.

 Twofour

 Twofour is a British television and digital media group that was founded in 1989 by Charles Wace, a former BBC news producer.
 With headquarters in Plymouth, Twofour has offices across the globe including London and Los Angeles.

 On 24 June 2015, Twofour Group was acquired by ITV Studios.

 Melanie Leach was named Chief Executive for Twofour Group in summer 2014.

 Twofour is an international award-winning television production company, producing programming for the BBC, ITV, Channel 4, Channel 5, UKTV and a variety of other British and foreign broadcasters.
 Twofour was awarded Broadcast's "Best Indie Production Company" title in 2010 and 2014, with titles including The Jump (Channel 4), multi award-winning The Real Marigold Hotel (BBC One/BBC Two) and the fastest selling format of the year, This Time Next Year (ITV) and Channel 5's longest running series, The Hotel Inspector.

 The company produces ob-doc and fixed rig shows such as Channel 4's International Emmy winning Educating Yorkshire, Educating the East End and 2011's Educating Essex.
 In May 2012, Series Director David Clews was awarded a BAFTA Television Craft Award for his work directing Educating Essex.

 Twofour has produced a range of adventure documentaries such as Harry's Arctic Heroes for BBC One and Harry's Mountain Heroes for ITV, both featuring Prince Harry and a group of wounded soldiers as they attempt to reach the North Pole and Mount Everest respectively.

 On 9 September 2020, Twofour, along with Boom Cymru, took over production of some series from sister label Boomerang when ITV shut the label down.